How the engine works

 SN20 — the subnet

-• Multi-source permanent buy & burn — selection fees and graduate carry continuously buy SN20 on-market and destroy it.
+• Multi-source permanent buy & burn — selection fees and a share of every graduate's emissions continuously buy SN20 on-market and destroy it.

-• Graduate subnet emissions — SN20's carry position in every graduate pays emissions back to the engine, forever.
+• Graduate subnet emissions — SN20's share in every graduate pays emissions back to the engine, forever.

 PARTY_02 THE ANGEL SEAT